 What Sets Megawatt Apart

-They understand cybersecurity buyers well, and they know how things like regulatory changes drive demand.
-Megawatt offers a complete package for content marketing to address market changes, including:
+They understand cybersecurity buyers well and know how regulatory changes drive purchasing decisions.
+Megawatt offers a complete content marketing package, including:

-- strategy and messaging made just for security buyers
+- Strategy and messaging designed for security buyers

 Who Megawatt Fits Best